 - Test the size of the bead and snip more off of the tube if you need a bigger bead.

 - In one smooth, continuous motion, squeeze a bead of caulk along the cracks and gaps around your window.
+(If you need a more steady hand, rest your arm on the wall.)

 - Continue caulking all of the cracks between the window trim and the siding to eliminate drafts and eliminate an entrance for insects.